 Popeye must catch hearts, musical notes, or letter from the word "HELP" that his girlfriend Olive Oyl, who is located at the top of the screen, is tossing down.
 These items slowly floating items descend to the bottom of the screen and eventually 'break' unless Popeye can collect them.
-Popeye was released in 1982.

 Popeye's nemesis, Bluto, pursues him throughout each of the repeating three stages.
 The Sea Hag also appears to hurl bottles, etc. at our hero.
 Sweet Pea and Wimpy also make appearances but only serve to provide opportunities to score more points.

 The three stages consist of the dock level, the street level, and the ship level.
 Difficulty increases each time the player completes the set of stages.
 Controls consist of an 8-way joystick and a 'punch' button.